Michael Strunk's Website

 Surveys the traditional music cultures of Asia, Africa, Europe, Native America and Latin America.
 Emphasis is on the evolution and performance practices of musical styles and the relationship between a culture's music and its religious, political, and social structure.

-Section 85564 begins on September 2nd and is CLOSED FOR ENROLLMENT.
+Section 88412 begins on October 27th and is OPEN FOR ENROLLMENT!

 Use WebAdvisor for all course enrollments.